GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 # A comprehensive introduction to Visual Studio, C# and the Hello World code
 At the end of this tutorial you will have created and installed your own module that simply states: 'Hello World!' in the console.
 We will write a bit of C# (pronounce C-Sharp) code and learn about the basics of C# with regards to Gmod.NET module making.

 **This tutorial is written for users who may not yet be familiar with coding outside of Garry's Mod Lua**.
-You could skip sections of the tutorial at your own discretion.
+You could skip sections of the tutorial at your own discretion or check out the shorter tutorial: <xref:tutorial_hello_world>

 ## Why?